- September 25, 2019

 The most recent talks were held in Beijing in July at the same time US-China negotiations were taking place in Shanghai.
 The deal is obviously more important to China in mitigating the impact of US tariffs and opening markets across Asia with less opposition to Chinese trade.

 Beyond China, the RECP agreement is important for several reasons.
 The 16 potential member countries make up 45% of the world’s population (3.4 billion people), contribute close to 40% of global GDP and comprise 30% of inter-country trade.
 According to estimates by PWC, the GDP of RCEP member states should reach $250 trillion by 2050, which would be more than half of global GDP.

-In the first half of 2019, China’s trade with Asean countries was $292 billion, second only to their trade with the European Union.
+In the first half of 2019, China’s trade with Asean countries was $292 billion, second only to their supply chain management software with the European Union.
 Trade volumes are also growing as China extends their reach into consumer markets in the region.

 Unlike the US, which has the power to push back, many of the Asean countries are heavily dependent on China as a trading partner.
 China also has political leverage in many of these countries through investments, loans and agreements.

 Like the RCEP, China’s Belt and Road Initiative (BRI), an ambitious plan to build infrastructure and trade through Eurasia and elsewhere, is also facing increasing concerns over the amount of influence China will have in the region and globally.